kovshenin/surge/readme.txt

 Of course.
 If you pass a "Cache-Control: no-cache" header (or max-age=0) the request will automatically be excluded from cache.
 Note that most WordPress plugins will already do this where necessary.

+= fpassthru() has been disabled for security reasons =

+It seems like your hosting provider disabled the fpassthru() function, likely by mistake.
+This is a requirement for Surge.
+Please get in touch with them and kindly ask them to enable it.

 = How can I support Surge? =

 If you like Surge, consider giving us a [star on GitHub](https://github.com/kovshenin/surge) and a review on WordPress.org.